Skip to Main Content

 Biography

 Dr. Chuan-Ju Liu holds the position of Charles W. Ohse Professor of Orthopaedics, with tenure in the Traditional Track, and serves as the Vice Chair of Research for the Department of Orthopaedics & Rehabilitation at Yale University School of Medicine.
 Additionally, he is a Professor in the Graduate School of Arts and Sciences at Yale University.
-Before joining Yale, he worked at the New York University Grossman School of Medicine from 2002 to 2023, where he held various positions, including Assistant Professor, Associate Professor with tenure, and Full Professor of Orthopaedic Surgery and Cell Biology.
+Before joining Yale, he served on the faculty at the New York University Grossman School of Medicine from 2002 to 2023, holding appointments as Assistant Professor, tenured Associate Professor, and Full Professor in the Departments of Orthopaedic Surgery and Cell Biology.

-Dr. Liu's research contributions have resulted in the publication of approximately 200 peer-reviewed papers in esteemed journals, including Nature and Science.
-His research has been also recognized by multiple organizations.
-This includes the Kappa Delta Award from the Orthopaedic Research Society and the American Academy of Orthopaedic Surgeons, the Ethelmae Haldan Award for Innovative Science in Osteoarthritis Research from Arthritis National Research Foundation, and the Basic Research Award from American College of Rheumatology.
+Dr. Liu has authored more than 200 peer-reviewed publications in leading journals, including Nature and Science.
+His contributions have been widely recognized, with honors such as the Kappa Delta Award (Orthopaedic Research Society and American Academy of Orthopaedic Surgeons), the Ethelmae Haldan Award for Innovative Science in Osteoarthritis Research (Arthritis National Research Foundation), and the Innovative Research Award from the American College of Rheumatology.

 Appointments